One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Valle d’Itria

 Alberobello, the town of the trulli, should be your first stop.
-Ostuni and Polignano a Mare are two scenic coastal towns pleasant for a walk.
-Egnazia is a nice archeological site which will provide insights into the past of the region.
-The lesser known towns of Locorotondo, Cisternino and Martina Franca also deserve a visit.
+Ostuni and Polignano a Mare are two scenic coastal towns that are pleasant for a walk.
+Egnazia is a nice archeological site that will provide insights into the region’s past.

 Matera

 Plan to get lost in the Sassi, where you can visit some traditional homes.
 Casa Noha is a good place to start your visit as it will show a documentary about the history of the city.
 The city’s cathedral and the rupestrian churches are also a must-see.
-You can also explore the cisterns of Palombaro Lungo, and head to the Parco della Murgia for the most impressive sunset views.

-HOW LONG TO STAY: A day is probably enough to visit Matera – you can check it out on the way to Lecce from Naples.
+HOW LONG TO STAY: A day is probably enough to visit Matera—you can check it out on the way to Lecce from Naples.
 But I recommend spending a night or two there to take in the unique atmosphere.

 Catania